 Rights Abuses Still 'Widespread' In Thailand's Fishing Industry, Report Says

-Forced labor, human trafficking and other rights abuses are "widespread" on the Thai fishing industry, according to a new Human Rights Watch report that provides an update on a sector that has been cited for enabling slavery conditions.
+Forced labor, human trafficking and other rights abuses are "widespread" in the Thai fishing industry, according to a new Human Rights Watch report that provides an update on a sector that has been cited for enabling slavery conditions.

 In recent years, reports have emerged that detail forced labor and confinement on ships that make up Thailand's large fishing fleet, where migrants from Thailand's neighbors, such as Myanmar and Cambodia, are often victimized.
 Past reports have found prison-like conditions; the new report details how workers are often paid below the minimum wage, are not paid on time, and are held in debt.